 Need to extend a Thailand visa?
 See Thailand 30 day visa extension

 Have you got your travel documents ready?
-For all the travel documents you need see backpacking essential item list for Asia
+For all the travel documents you need to see

 Things to know about the Bangkok to Koh Samui overnight train?

-Also, there’s a few other things they don’t tell you about when buying tickets for the overnight train.
+Also, there are a few other things they don’t tell you about when buying tickets for the overnight train.

 - Snacks are not included.